Seraphin-/ctf/irisctf2023/babystretchy.md

 > More byte mean more secure

 This PHP challenge generates a random 64 hex character password on connect and passes it to `password_hash` after "stretching" it by repeating each character 64 times.
 It was intended to help new players get used to scripting even with web challenges and also require a bit of looking into how functions work.

+The challenge starts by setting up the password hash like follows:
 ```php
 $password = exec("openssl rand -hex 64");